-As your Dallas and Waco ice company, Emergency Ice wants you and your loved ones to be safe this Fourth of July.
+As your Dallas ice company, Emergency Ice wants you and your loved ones to be safe this Fourth of July.
 If you’ll be attending a fair and public firework display, remember to keep a close eye on the little ones; they will want to run off every chance they get to get on a ride or grab another snow cone.
 When there are hundreds of people around, it is hard to keep track of all the kids and get to every attraction at the fairs.
 If possible, go with a large group or multiple families of all ages; the older kids can help keep track of the younger ones as they run around to the different events.
 Make sure one or more of the kids has a cell phone so you can call them or they can call you when it’s time to meet back up.
 Also, it is good to have a central meeting place that everyone can get to, and set a time every couple of hours to meet back there to make sure everyone is still together and safe.
 If you are at a fair or Fourth of July event and you see an Emergency Ice company stand or truck supplying the event with ice delivery and supplies, set that as your central meeting place.
 Our Dallas ice team will be glad to help out.

 - Never allow young children to handle fireworks, it is just too dangerous at a young age.

 - If the older children use fireworks, be sure they are always under close adult supervision.

 - Be sure to light fireworks outdoors in a clear area away from others, houses, and flammable materials.